KuramaSyu/GoToHell/README.md

 #### Fixes / QoL

 - Number in custom and other inputs has annoying 0 which is not deletable.
-Maybe accept string, and convert string
+Maybe accept string, and convert string (use own state here, sync the state with value, and only saveValue or setLiderValue if this new state is a number)
 - Show all multipliers in the settings

 #### Ideas